A Comprehensive Study on the Robustness of Image Classification and Object Detection in Remote Sensing: Surveying and Benchmarking: Survey

-where $L(\boldsymbol{x}^*, y)$ is the objective loss \wrt adversarial example $\boldsymbol{x}^*$.
-For optimization-based methods, they directly optimize the distance between an adversarial example and the corresponding benign example, thus the optimization of the $L_p$ norm does not guarantee that the norm will be less than or equal to a particular threshold value.
+For distance optimization attacks, they directly optimize the distance between an adversarial example and the corresponding benign example, thus the optimization of the $L_p$ norm is not necessary to be less than or equal to a particular threshold value.